-In 2016 the Department of Public Works developed a 5-Year Capital Improvement Plan.
-This is mainly a data driven plan that prioritizes our street reconstruction, rehabilitation and resurfacing projects over the next 5 years.
+The Department of Public Works 5-Year Capital Plan is mainly a data driven plan that prioritizes our street reconstruction, rehabilitation, resurfacing and sewer projects over the next five years.

-The approved 2018 5-year Capital Improvement Plan, as well as projects planned for 2019-2022, are proposed by the Department of Public Works to be reviewed and adopted annually by City Council for funding.
-All information provided for 2019-2022 is preliminary and subject to change.
+The 2020 5-Year Capital Plan shows projects approved for 2020, as well as projects planned for 2020-2024.
+The 5-Year Plan is proposed by the Department of Public Works to be reviewed and adopted annually by City Council.
+All information provided for 2020-2024 is preliminary and subject to change.

 List of data and parameters considered when developing the 5-Year capital plan: